LeMedia

 Common mistakes

-- Skipping checksum verification and debugging a corrupted flash.
+- Skipping checksum verification and then debugging a corrupted flash.

-- Changing power, storage, and image at the same time (making results non-repeatable).
+- Changing power, storage, and image at the same time, which makes the result non-repeatable.

-- Trying to troubleshoot networking before confirming the board is stable (no resets, no storage errors).
+- Trying to troubleshoot networking before confirming the board is stable, with no resets and no storage errors.

 - Not capturing logs on the first failure and losing the evidence after reboot.